-10-year-old Zaid lives in Coventry with his mum, dad and little sister.
-He loves cars!
-Sponsor his One True Wish to be a motorsport engineer for the day.
+10-year-old Zaid, who's living with Dravet syndrome, lives in Coventry with his mum, dad and little sister.
+He loves cars and his wish to be a motorsport engineer was granted in March 2018.

-Since he was a 10-month-old baby, Zaid has battled dangerous seizures caused by a severe and rare genetic mutation called Dravet Syndrome.
+Since he was a baby, Zaid has battled dangerous seizures caused by a rare genetic mutation called Dravet Syndrome.
 One of Zaid’s seizures could be fatal at any time, so the family are always on alert.

 He has autism, limited speech and is a bit wobbly on his feet as a result of the seizures attacking his brain.
 Zaid is desperate to make friends but finds it hard to communicate with children his own age and mum, Sophie, can tell this frustrates and saddens him.

-For a long time, doctors didn’t know what was causing the seizures.
-Zaid was failing all the basic tests put to him and Sophie felt very isolated.
-“When we heard the diagnosis, I was in shock, but I still thought he would grow up and be independent.
+For a long time, doctors didn’t know what was causing the seizures and Sophie felt very isolated.
+“When we finally received the diagnosis, I was in shock, but I still thought he would grow up and be independent.
 Now we know differently.”